 Configure the MODX mail settings to use the MailCatcher Ruby Gem as a local smtp server, complete with a basic GUI so you can send email from your local development installation.
 Great for testing and debugging your forms and email.

-A simple example of how to target any textarea in the MODX Manager (back-end) and turn it into a fully customizable TinyMCE rich-text field.
+How to target any textarea in the MODX Manager (back-end) using TinymceWrapper and turn it into a fully customizable rich-text field.
 For example, sending rich-text emails using MODX’s built-in Messages feature.